 The Kmucutie 5-piece Copper Head Octopus Trolling Tuna Lures are made with a double skirt that’s designed to give it a unique swimming motion as it moves through the water.
 It’s also made with multiple jet holes on the metal head that act to produce bubbles, or “smoke,” as it is trolled, which helps to attract tuna and entice them to chase down the lure and strike.

 These lures are sold in a convenient 5-pack that includes some of the most prominent colors used for trolling for tuna.
 Each individual lure is also made with a large, realistic-looking eye that also helps to get tuna to bite when fished at just the right speed.

 4. Billy Bait Tuna Trolling Lure

-Our next option among our 7 best tuna lures could very easily be listed at, or near, the very top.
+Our next option could very easily be listed at, or near, the very top.
 The Billy Bait Tuna Trolling Lure are clearly one of the most popular tuna fishing baits available today and they can be used for trolling and casting or other methods that are known to catch tuna in certain parts of the world.
 One of the biggest advantages to using these lures is the fact that it comes in a variety of color combinations that allow anglers to select just the right one for the specific time of year or conditions.

 The Billy Bait Tuna Trolling Lure can be purchased in black and red, pink and silver, pearl and pink, blue and purple and other combinations that are made to very closely resemble different types of bait fish that tuna are known to target.
 The main reason why we chose to list this lure in our number 4 spot is because it’s a bit more expensive than other skirted options that are designed to accomplish the same basic thing.